 Everybody knows that when you study or work you have a lot of things to do and little time to do it and everything that can help make your life easier is welcome.
 Especially if it’s free!
-In this article, we’ll share with you some of the best tools that can be found for free that will help you organise yourself better.
+In this article, we’ll share with you some of the best apps and tools that can be found for free that will help you organise yourself better.

 From google docs, google drive, google calendar, to the amazing Google keep and Google scholar -which narrows the research down to academic journals- and many more.
 The services that Google offers are often free and are a great tool to help you to keep your life -and files- organised and synced with all your devices.
 You can also share those same files with your classmates when doing group assignments.